 - Lower cost of ownership

 - You get all the benefits of owning a yacht, but with a fraction of the cost.
 The buy-in cost is much lower, especially for a larger yacht.
 There are some annual charges, which you share with the other owners.
-These include for example management and maintenance fees, crew costs and insurance.
-The numbers depend on the size of the yacht, the number of people and the location of the base.
+These include for example management and maintenance fees, crew costs, and insurance.
+The numbers depend on the size of the yacht, the number of people, and the location of the base.
 Naturally, you are responsible for expenses like fuel and food during your time.

 - You are still in control

 - You can sell your percentage at any time.
 You are also anonymous and independent of the other co-owners.
 You can choose to go on your own or with a permanent crew.
 If you are not using the yacht yourself during your allocated weeks, you can charter it.
-All the work is done for you The company takes care of the yacht management, so you can fully enjoy your leisure time.
-They ensure the yacht is in top condition all year round and prepare it for you when it’s your time on board.
-Additionally, since the yachts are serviced regularly, they might deprecate slower than if it was owned by one person.
+All the work is done for you The company takes care of yacht management, so you can fully enjoy your leisure time.
+They ensure the yacht is in top condition all year round and prepare it for you when it’s your time onboard.
+Additionally, since the yachts are serviced regularly, they might depreciate slower than if it was owned by one person.

 - Sharing with others